Documentation Index

 10.1.4.111,Test Workstation

-1. Open Active Directory Sites and Services
+1. From a Windows Server or PC, open Active Directory Sites and Services.

 3. Right-click the Subnets container and click Export List…

-4. Save the file as “Text (Comma Delimited) (*.csv)”
+4. Save the file as “Text (Comma Delimited) (*.csv)”.

 Removed AD Dependency

-In case the client IP address does not belong to any of the subnets configured in the mapping table, the Branch Name column can be left empty or populated with a custom value.
-This behavior can be configured using the “Unrecognized IP Addresses” area in the Branch Mapping tab of the Settings window.
+If the client IP address doesn’t belong to any of the subnets configured in the mapping table, the Branch Name column can be left empty or populated with a custom default value you provide.
+You can configure this setting under the Unrecognized IP addresses area.